Skip to main content

 Quality produce

 Shaped by the pristine air and sea, Tasmania’s passionate farmers grow produce of the freshest quality.
 Being a small island with low food kilometres, you can taste the best ingredients straight from the source: fresh fruit and veg, dairy and meat, oysters, truffles, hazelnuts and more.
-Allow some time for a chat with the makers and producers, who have fascinating stories to share.
-Places like Hobart’s Farm Gate Market or Launceston’s Harvest Market showcase Tasmania’s slow and sustainable farming practices.
-Taste produce prepared by talented chefs in Hobart and Launceston’s vibrant restaurant scenes, or try delicious cheese at a dairy door like Bruny Island Cheese Co.
+Allow some time for a chat with the makers and producers, who have stories and smiles to share.
+Hobart’s Farm Gate Market and Launceston’s Harvest Market showcase Tasmania’s slow and sustainable farming practices to delectable perfection.
+Taste produce whipped into innovative creations by talented chefs in Hobart and Launceston’s vibrant restaurant scenes, or try moreish cheese at a dairy door like Bruny Island Cheese Co.

 Delicious drinks

 Fancy a drink?
 Tasmania has no shortage of places to try a cheeky beverage, from wineries and cellar doors to more than 80 whisky distilleries.
-Sip premium wine at Devil’s Corner Cellar Door, quench your beer thirst at Cascade Brewery, lap up the single malt whisky of Lark Distillery, and indulge in the fruits of the Apple Isle with crisp libations at Frank’s Cider House, just to name a few.
+Sip premium wine at Devil’s Corner Cellar Door, quench your beer thirst at Cascade Brewery, lap up the single malt whisky of Lark Distillery, or indulge in the fruits of the Apple Isle with crisp libations at Frank’s Cider House.
+Sip gin and other quality botanical-infused spirits across the island, including a unique Tasmanian lavender spirit made with local flowers at Old Kempton Distillery.

 A man uses a long metal pipette and a small glass to check the flavour of whiskey taken from a wooden barrel.